eringrand/eringrand.github.io/about.md

 ---
 ##<a name="experience"></a>Currently Working
-* Working at Crisis Text Line as a data intern.
+* Working at Crisis Text Line as a Data Scientist.
+* You can read about my transistion to Data Science at Crisis Text Line [here](http://datascience.columbia.edu/q-erin-grand-data-scientist-crisis-text-line).

 [Top](#top)